PalMassimo/learning-background/Terraform/Notes.md

     Info:
 ```

 These information about the lock is the value associated to the LockID key.
-Hence, in the dynamodbtable will have an entry like this
+Hence, in the dynamodb table will have an entry like this

 | LockID                                |  Info                                                 |
 | :-----------------------------------: | ----------------------------------------------------- |